floragc-octo/am-i-doing-this-in-prod/README.md

 ## Getting Started

-The extension comes with a settings page accessible from the plugin options or by clicking on the plugin's icon on your plugins' menu (the left one on the screenshot below)
+The settings page is accessible from the plugin options or by clicking on the plugin's icon on your plugins' menu (the left one on the screenshot below)

+(devnote: accessing the settings and changing colors from the icon's setting may be troublesome in Firefox)

 <img src="documentation/assets/menu_extension_icon.png" height="35"/>

-One you've installed the extension you can start to add pages/environment or import existing settings
+Once you have installed the extension you can start to add pages/environment or import existing settings

 ### Customize/Add an environment